What is an Income Statement for Small Business?

 Additional expenses will include interest expense, income tax expense, gains or losses from the sale of exceptional items, and depreciation or amortization expense.

-The net income or the profit is the most crucial element of the income statement as it gives the outcome of the profit and loss statement.
+The net income or the profit is the most crucial element of the income statement.
+It gives the outcome of the profit and loss statement.
 Net income shows whether your business was profitable or not.
 Net income is derived as follows:

 The net income could be positive or negative – if it is positive, then it is a net profit, and if it is negative, it is a net loss.